Below we present the complete text of The Duel; episode 5 of City of the Gold Spider.

 698. JULIO: Our friends cannot stay with us.
 They must return to their own people.
 A woman’s life hangs in the balance.
 Our friend Felicio will follow them when he has recovered.

 699. TRENT: (STAGE WHISPER) Those journals the Technomaster left behind and the potion bottles we found should be enough to exonerate Claire Mannix.

 700. TERESA: Yeah.
 Even I’ve got to admit that once you read John Whistler’s journal it becomes pretty clear that Claire wasn’t acting according to her own free will.

 701. JULIO: (TO TRENT AND TERESA) My friends, we will always be in your debt for rescuing us from the false Ah Kin Mai.
-In partial payment of that debt we place the wealth of the city at your disposal.
-You may call upon us, whenever you have need, for funds to aid you in your pursuit of justice.
+In partial payment of that debt, we place the wealth of the city at your disposal.
+You may call upon us, whenever you have a need, for funds to aid you in your pursuit of justice.